-Can you Apply Color Gel or nail polish?
+Can you Apply Color Gel or Nail Polish?

 You have two options to color your builder gel manicure.
 You can either use a builder gel that has color or you can use regular nail polish.

 If you choose builder color gel, follow the same steps as before but use the color and not clear rubber base gel.
-Don’t forget to apply and cure a gel topcoat at the end.
+Don’t forget to apply an cure a gel topcoat at the end.

 If you prefer nail polish, you can apply it after you finish putting on the builder gel.
 Once the gel is fully cured, you’ll need to wipe off the sticky layer on top of your nails.
 After that, you can paint your nails with your favorite nail polish color (I love Mooncat).

-How to Choose the Right Gel for You?
+How to Choose the Right Gel for You

 Picking the right gel depends on the type of nails you have.
 Let’s break it down: